dcos/demos/1.8/fintrans/README.md

 ![Transactions in Grafana](img/grafana-dashboard.png)

-### Money laundering detector
+#### Money laundering detector

 Another consumer of the transactions stored in Kafka is the money laundering detector.
 It is a command line tool only that alerts when the aggregate transaction volume from a certain source to a target account hits a certain (configurable) treshold.
-The underlying idea here is that often, for money laundering purposes, a big amount, say $1,000,000 is split into many small batches, each just under the allowed value of, for example $10,000.
-With many thousands of transactions going on in real time it's hard to keep a running total for each account and react appropriately.
-Failure to report or react on attempted money laundering typically means fines for the financial institutions—something best avoided altogether.
-See also [US](https://www.fincen.gov/history-anti-money-laundering-laws) and [EU](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32015L0849) legislation and regulations on this topic for more information.

 Now, in order to highlight potential money laundering attempts to a human operator who then has to verify manually if there indeed fraudulent transactions have been taken place, you can launch the detector as follows: